Hoo-Cognito/Miyoo_RTC/README.md

 On Onion 4.3.0 with either MMP v3, (new 2024 batch device); or RTC mod on MM/MMP.

-1. Paste zip to root of sd-card
+1. Unzip to root of sd-card

 2. Boot device with inserted sd-card